-New Significant Impact More Severe Impacts Ability to Substantially Reduce Previous Significant Impact No Substantial Change from Previous Analysis Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a.
+New Significant Impact More Severe Impacts Ability to Substantially Reduce Previous Significant Impact No Substantial Change from Previous Analysis vailable, the significance criteria established by the nay be relied upon to make the following determination - nagement or air po ollution control a.
 Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b.
-Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? \boxtimes C. Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d.
+Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? \boxtimes c.
+Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d.
 Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?